 The criterion (4) remains nevertheless problematic because like in (2), several instance of γ^{Env} appear.
 The next section will be dedicated to this criteria.
-We will propose a slightly change in the generic environment connection definition which will allow us to prove (4) in a modular way without making appear a context notion in the definition.
+We will propose a slight change in the generic environment connection definition which will allow us to prove (4) in a modular way without making appear a notion of context in the definition.